Amlan131/pneumonia_dcgan/README.md

 Accuracy barely moved.
 That was the point.
 In skewed medical datasets, real progress shows up in minority-class recall — not accuracy.
+## Honest Assessment

+GAN augmentation did not improve overall accuracy or Macro F1.
+What it did improve was **Normal Recall (0.57 → 0.66)** and **AUC (0.9419 → 0.9451)**.

+In a clinical context, missing a healthy patient (false positive) is far less costly than missing a pneumonia case (false negative).
+The GAN helped reduce the model's systematic blind spot on the minority class — at the cost of marginal overall metric degradation.

+**Limitations**
+- Dataset resolution is 28×28 — too low for real clinical use
+- GAN training at this scale is unstable and results may vary across runs
+- A simpler fix (class weights or oversampling) may achieve similar recall gains with far less complexity

+This project was an experiment in understanding *where* augmentation helps and *where* it does not — not a claim that GANs are the right tool for this problem.

 ### Generated Chest X-rays (Normal Class)
 ![Synthetic X-rays](Results/03_synthetic_xrays.png)